freeradical13/freeradical13.github.io/index.md

 ## History of Life

-Oceans formed on Earth about [4.4 billion years ago][history of oceans].
-The first prokaryotes existed at least [2 to 3.5 billion years ago][origins of life].
-The first eukaryotes existed at least [2 billion years ago][origins of life].
-The first multi-cellular eukaryotes existed at least [1.2 billion years ago][kaplan ap biology 2017].
-The first land-based eukaryotes existed at least [1.3 billion years ago][history of life].
-The split of plants and animals occurred at least [1 billion years ago][origins of life].
+[Oceans formed on Earth][history of oceans] about 4.4 billion years ago.
+The [first prokaryotes existed][origins of life] at least 2 to 3.5 billion years ago.
+The [first eukaryotes existed][origins of life] at least 2 billion years ago.
+The [first multi-cellular eukaryotes existed][kaplan ap biology 2017] at least 1.2 billion years ago.
+The [first land-based eukaryotes existed][history of life] at least 1.3 billion years ago.
+The [split of plants and animals occurred][origins of life] at least 1 billion years ago.

+### Fossils

+[Fossils][] are remains or traces of dead organisms.
+[Paleontology][] is the study of fossils.
+In some cases, dead organism settle into layers of sediment which are compressed over time on top of each other, with each layer called a [stratum][] (plural strata).

 ## Evolution

 [Evolution][] is the change of gene frequencies in a population over time.
 These changes may occur due to gene mutation, sexual reproduction, gene duplication, etc.

-The process of [natural selection][] states that organisms that have characteristics best adapted for an environment (where the environment includes predators, selection by mates called sexual selection, artifical selection by other species such as humans, etc.) are more likely to gather resources, survive, and reproduce, passing on their genotypes to offspring.
+The process of [natural selection][] states that organisms that have characteristics best adapted for an environment (where the environment includes predators, selection by mates called sexual selection, [artifical selection][] by other species such as humans, etc.) are more likely to gather resources, survive, and reproduce, passing on their genotypes to offspring.
+These valuable traits are called [adaptations][].
 Evolutionary fitness is specifically reproductive success.

-[Homology][] is the existence of shared ancestry between a pair of structures, or genes, in different taxa due to descent with modification from a common ancestor.
+[Homology][] (or homologous structures) is evidence of the existence of shared ancestry between a pair of structures, or genes, in different taxa due to descent with modification from a common ancestor.
+[Convergent evolution][] is the independent evolution of similar traits and the traits are called analogous rather than homologous.

 [Stabilizing selection][] eliminates phenotypes at the extremes of a population characteristic.
 [Directional selection][] favors one extreme of a population characteristic.
 [Disruptive selection][] (or diversifying selection) favors both extremes of a population characteristic while selecting against the average.